 - The amplifier integrated proportional servo valve NG6, NG10, NG16, NG25, NG32

 - Amplifier external proportional servo valve NG6 ~ NG50

 Frequency response: 120Hz

 Automatic compensation without balancing valve

-If there is no feedback between the output and input of the system, that is, the output of the control system does not have any effect on the control of the system, such a system is called an open-loop control system.
+If there is no feedback between the output and input of the system, meaning that the output of the control system does not affect the control of the system, such a system is called an open-loop control system.

 Closed-loop control system:

 The closed-loop control system is an automatic control system based on the principle of feedback.

 The feedback principle means controlling according to the information of the system output change.
 That is, comparing the deviation between the system behavior (output) and the expected behavior and eliminating the deviation to obtain the expected system performance.